evarol/HYDRA/README.txt

 II.
 HYDRA Out-of-sample (NEW FEATURE - August 2018)

 To get out of sample predictions and clustering assignments, first run "hydra" using the training set of data in the same format as described above.
-Then, run hydra_predict with the following input pattern:
+Then, run hydra_predict with the following input pattern.

+!!CAUTION: HYDRA out-of-sample does not support covariate correction.
+We recommend covariate correcting both the training set and test set prior to running hydra on the training set and hydra_predict on the test set to avoid skewed results.!!

 1. In matlab environment: